 There were no significant changes to our Significant Accounting Policies as disclosed in the Annual Report.
-For more information regarding our Significant Accounting Policies and Estimates, see the "Summary of Significant Accounting Policies" section of "Item 8.
-Financial Statements and Supplementary Data" of our Annual Report.
+For more information regarding our Significant Accounting Policies and Estimates, see Note 1, "Summary of Significant Accounting Policies" in Part II, Item 8, "Financial Statements and Supplementary Data" of our Annual Report.